go-masonry/docu-web/content/mortar/config.md

 ## Config format

-While in this example we showed you `config.yml` in YAML format you can choose what ever works for you as long as the provided `Config` implementation knows how to read it and will abstract every key to be queried in this form:
+While in this example we showed you `config.yml` in YAML format, you can choose whatever works for you, as long as the provided `Config` implementation knows how to read it and will abstract every key to be queried in this form:

 `root.child.childOfChild`